thromwill/FinanceAutomation/README.md

 After starting my first Co-op at Ameren, I decided to maintain a spreadsheet to track my earnings and stratify gross income into groups like expenses, savings, and investments.
 I developed this project using Python to automate recording and organizing financial data into meaningful insights.

-At its core, the program should accomplish the following:
+At its core, the program accomplishes the following:
 <pre>
     - Scrape my financial institutions' webpages for my personal income and spending data
     - Organize the data to be meaninfully arranged in a Google Sheet